Alpharad

-Jacob Rabon IV (born December 19, 1995), better known by their (Note: Rabon uses he/him and they/them pronouns, as indicated on their Instagram page.
-Rabon is consistently referred to with they/them pronouns by others in YouTube and Twitch videos.
-This article uses they/them pronouns for consistency.) online name Alpharad, is an American YouTuber, Twitch streamer, Esports personality and musician.
+Jacob Rabon IV (born December 19, 1995), better known by their (Note: Rabon uses they/them pronouns.) pseudonym Alpharad, is an American YouTuber, Twitch streamer, Esports personality and musician.
 They are known for their gaming videos, especially on the Super Smash Bros. series, along with their participation in the fighting game community as an announcer/commentator.
-They are also known for their "Nuzlocke" content, a variation on the game Pokémon to make it more difficult.
+They are also known for their "Nuzlocke" content, a challenge run of various Pokémon games to make them more difficult.
 Currently, they focus on creating variety content, often with friends, with fellow YouTuber Jaiden Animations being one of their most frequent collaborators.

 Early life

-Rabon was born on December 19, 1995, in Norman, Oklahoma.
+Rabon was born on December 19, 1995, in Norman, Oklahoma, where they attended Norman North High School.
 They gained an interest in filmmaking around the fifth grade, uploading comedic videos for their friends.
 One of their first videos was Major O's.
 Later, they would take video editing and cinematography classes in high school.
 They attended community college with the original goal of becoming an editor, but dropped out to pursue content creation once their channel had begun to take off.